Connecting Open Broadcaster Software (OBS) to Switchboard

 Now that you've configured your stream settings.

-Press Apply and then Okay to return to the OBS preview.
+Press Apply, then Okay, to return to the OBS preview.

-Your OBS broadcast is made up of Scenes.
+Your OBS broadcast consists of Scenes.
 Just like a real movie, a Scene is comprised of different parts called Sources.
 There are a variety of sources to choose from.
 This includes images, audio, pre-recorded video, camera input, browser windows, desktop, etc. Please refer to the OBS sources and Guide for additional information.

 Create a Scene by clicking on the plus sign.